 The Biggest Customer Retention Challenges for the Cosmetics and Beauty Industry

 Increasing basket value isn’t the only focus of cosmetics and beauty programs, however.
-Following the COVID-19 outbreak, companies have had to radically shift their customer retention strategy.
-One lesson that many executives have learned is the importance of personalization — not just in the travel or beauty industries, but everywhere.
+One lesson that many executives have learned in the past few years is the importance of personalization and data collection.

 Luckily, beauty loyalty programs can aid companies in solving the personalization challenge by collecting additional customer information and incentivizing quizzes and surveys.
 Doing so empowers brands to increase the relevance of their marketing communication with custom-tailored loyalty emails and on-point product recommendations.